Tristar

 E5

-Vacuum will not start; battery LEDs show one solid red LED or E5 on display when trigger is pulled.
+Vacuum will not start; battery LEDs show one solid red LED or E5 on the display when the trigger is pulled.

 Battery Pack Overtemperature Protection